Speedrunmanlol1/Speedrunmanlol1/README.md

 ### Hi there 👋
+🤓Fun fact: I started learning to ice skate at eight years old!
+😄Pronouns: She/Her
+🖥I'm currently learning how to code properly in order to make new and fantastic games!
+📖I'm going to be working on an education historical game to get people excited to learn history!
 <!--
 **Speedrunmanlol1/Speedrunmanlol1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.